DaniBodor/MitoticScoring/README.md

     - 'None' &mdash; do not keep track of events, only of timings
     - 'Load default' &mdash; use the [default observation list](https://github.com/DaniBodor/MitoticScoring/#step-2-score-events) for keeping track
     - 'Set new default' &mdash; you are prompted to choose a custom observation list csv file ([see below](https://github.com/DaniBodor/MitoticScoring/#use-custom-observation-list))
-        - the very first time you run ISA, it may prompt you for the file location of the observation list (as below) irrespective of the your choice.
+        - the very first time you run ISAF, it may prompt you for the file location of the observation list (as below) irrespective of the your choice.
 Select 'DefaultObservationList.csv' from the folder you downloaded.
 - Define ROI by &mdash; how to proceed after drawing a box around your tracked cell ([see below](https://github.com/DaniBodor/MitoticScoring/#step-1-indicate-cell))
     - 'Draw + t' &mdash; draw a box, then add it to ROI list (for which the default keyboard shortcut is 't')
     - 'Draw only' &mdash; automatically progress once you drew a box